Mentem-Auream/Clean-google.com---extension/README.md

 ## Installation

-1. Download or clone this repository.
+1. Download the newest release and unzip the folder.
 2. Open Chrome and go to `chrome://extensions/`.
 3. Enable **Developer mode** (toggle in the top right corner).
-4. Click **Load unpacked** and select the unziped downloaded code.
+4. Click **Load unpacked** and select the unziped folder.
 5. Refresh Google to see the changes!
+6. Done.

 ## File Structure